quicwg/base-drafts/draft-ietf-quic-transport.md

 packet number space.
 Duplicate suppression MUST happen after removing packet protection for the reasons described in Section 9.3 of {{QUIC-TLS}}.

-Endpoints that track individual packets for the purposes of detecting duplicates might accumulate excessive state.
+Endpoints that track all individual packets for the purposes of detecting duplicates are at risk of accumulating excessive state.
 The data required for detecting duplicates can be limited by maintaining a minimum packet number below which all packets are immediately dropped.
 Endpoints that use a minimum packet number need to ensure that any value does not cause delayed packets to be dropped.
 Any minimum